October 1962 – March 1963

 What is Bond’s life like when not on assignment?
 Comfortable and repetitive.
 The rigor of his assignments requires long recharge periods, and the instability (and frequent danger, see the Young Bond series) of his formative years causes him to seek comfort in routine as an adult.
 He admits being a creature of habit can be dangerous in itself in his line of work, but he goes through his regular paces anyway.

-He earns the salary of a Principal Officer of the Civil Service: £1500 per year in 1953, along with an annual tax-free £1000 “of his own” — unexplained, but probably some kind of trust fund or inheritance.
+He earns the salary of a Principal Officer of the Civil Service: £1500 per year in 1953, along with an annual tax-free £1000 from a trust fund left to him by his parents.
 He also brings home an unspecified-but-not-insubstantial amount from gambling.
-His after-tax net income would be about $45,000 in 2016 dollars.
+His after-tax net income would be about $50,000 in 2016 dollars.
 Shockingly low for the kind of risks he took on behalf of his government, but very comfortable for a single man with no debts and few expenses.
 He gets two weeks’ paid leave after every assignment.

-He dresses in serge or light worsted suits, always dark blue, over a heavy white silk shirt and knitted silk tie (no pin or clip; always tied in a four-in-hand or half-windsor), and black loafers, highly polished.
+He dresses in serge or light worsted suits, always two-button, single-breasted, and dark blue (no handkerchief the breast pocket).
+These go over a heavy silk shirt or light Sea Island cotton short (in white, cream, or blue) and knitted silk tie (no pin or clip; always tied in a four-in-hand or half-windsor), and black loafers, highly polished.
 Bond has an odd hatred for shoelaces.
 The shirt under his suit is often short-sleeved, a fashion faux-pas, but very practical for staying cool when on assignment in warm climates (and he never takes his suit jacket off anyway — can’t reveal the holster!)
 When in casual mode, he wears short-sleeved Sea Island cotton shirts, tropical-style worsted trousers, and moccasins or leather sandals.

 He keeps a wristwatch on at all times.
 In some instances, it is an expensive Rolex Explorer I or Oyster Perpetual, but in general (according to a letter from Fleming to a watch-obsessed reader), Bond prefers a “light, expendable” watch on a flex metal band that won’t weigh down his hand and can be used as a knuckle-duster.
 A luminous dial is a must, of course.